 ITU Molecular Biology and Genetic Department was founded in 1998 as “Biology Department” and received its first undergraduate students in 1999 with National University Entrance Exam.
 A year later, in January 2000, Department’s Curriculum was revised and its name was changed as “Molecular Biology and Genetics Department” following the recommendations and encouragement of University Senate and since then 493 B.Sc. students have been graduated.
 The education language was changed from 30% English to 100% English in 2011.
 Double-major programs with Chemistry, Physics Engineering, Chemical Engineering, Food Engineering and Environmental Engineering are available.
-The department now boasts a total of 346 undergraduates in the program and 12 faculty members, 18 research assistants and a specialist (2017).
+The department now boasts a total of 682 undergraduates in the program and 12 faculty members, 16 research assistants and 2 specialist (2022).